-- > 16.
-Examples of an AED being attached to a casualty - always follow DR-CABC - if you see bleeding, try to control it (see page 61) - if they are feeling faint, lie the casualty on their back and, if possible, raise and support their legs - cover the casualty with blankets or clothing to keep them warm - advise them not to eat or drink but you can give them sips of water - reassess the casualty regularly
+- always follow DR-CABC - if you see bleeding, try to control it (see page 56) - if they are feeling faint, lie the casualty on their back and, if possible, raise and support their legs - cover the casualty with blankets or clothing to keep them warm - advise them not to eat or drink but you can give them sips of water - reassess the casualty regularly

-Some people may carry an adrenaline auto-injector, also known as an "EpiPenTM", which contains adrenaline as an emergency self-treatment if they have a severe allergic reaction.
-If they do, you can assist them in using it (see page 101).
+Some people may carry an adrenaline auto-injector, also known as an "EpiPen®", which contains adrenaline as an emergency self-treatment if they have a severe allergic reaction.
+If they do, you can assist them in using it (see page 85)

 This concludes the initial approach.
-If there has been any change in the casualty's condition, you should repeat your assessment from the start.
+If there has been any change in the casualty"s condition, you should repeat your assessment from the start.